 Taxis can also be ordered by calling specialized companies

-can confirm the rates / mile and approximate cost of the ride.
+that can confirm the rate / mile and approximate cost of the ride.

 Drivers approaching you at the airport or at the train station in Bucharest are likely to inflate their rates;